tonyjurg/Doc4TF/README.md

 # Why Doc4TF?

-Ideally, a comprehensive documentation set should be created as part of developing a Text-Fabric dataset.
-However, in practice, this is not always completed during the initial phase or properly updated after changes are made to features.
-This [Jupyter Notebook](https://github.com/tonyjurg/Doc4TF/blob/main/CreateFeatureDoc.ipynb) contains Python code to automatically generate a documentation set for any Text-Fabric dataset based upon *its actual data*.
-It serves as a robust starting point for the development of a brand new documentation set or as validation for an existing one.
-One major advantage is that the resulting documentation set is fully hyperlinked, a task that can be laborious if done manually.
+Ideally, comprehensive end-user documentation should accompany the development of a Text-Fabric dataset.
+However, this task isn't always completed in the initial phase.
+Furthermore, changes to features often go unrecorded in the documentation, leading to mismatches between the actual data and its supposed description.

+This [Jupyter Notebook](https://github.com/tonyjurg/Doc4TF/blob/main/CreateFeatureDoc.ipynb) contains Python code to automatically generate a documentation set for any Text-Fabric dataset based on *its actual data*.
+It serves as a robust starting point for developing a brand-new documentation set, especially since the resulting documentation is fully hyperlinked, a task that can be laborious if done manually.
+The tool can also be used to validate existing documentation.

 # Using Doc4TF

-Since Doc4TF is implemented as a Jupyter notebook, you will need an environment capable of running Jupyter notebooks.
-As this tool is intended to be used alongside Text-Fabric, it's likely that you have already set up such an environment.
-If you haven't done so yet, a good option is to install [Anaconda](https://www.anaconda.com/).
+Since Doc4TF is implemented as a Jupyter Notebook, you will need an environment capable of running Jupyter Notebooks.
+Given that this tool is designed for use with Text-Fabric, you likely already have a suitable environment set up.
+If not, a good option is to install [Anaconda](https://www.anaconda.com/).

 To start using Doc4TF, you first need to download this [Jupyter Notebook file](https://github.com/tonyjurg/Doc4TF/blob/main/CreateFeatureDoc.ipynb) and place it anywhere on your system where you can execute it.
 The notebook will guide you through the process, which basically consists of the following steps::
 * Load the Text-Fabric database you specify.